 Use of Core Words in Logo: An Analysis

-A lot of times we have come across the use of the name of well-known brand in a logo of another product.
+A lot of times we have come across the use of the name of a well-known brand in the logo of another product.
 The question that comes up is whether the use of core words of a registered mark can be used by another company?
 Is such a use permitted under the Trade Marks Act?

 Conditions under Which It Is Permitted

-2. If it can be proved that the core word is descriptive or common to the trade then such a use is permitted.
+2. If it can be proved that the core word is descriptive or common to the trade then such use is permitted.

-3. Section 17(2)(b) of the Trademarks Act states that when a trade mark contains any matter which is common to the trade or is otherwise of a non-distinctive character, the registration thereof shall not confer any exclusive right in the matter forming only a part of the whole of the trade mark so registered.
+3. Section 17(2)(b) of the Trademarks Act states that when a trademark contains any matter which is common to the trade or is otherwise of a non-distinctive character, the registration thereof shall not confer any exclusive right in the matter forming only a part of the whole of the trademark so registered.
 Therefore, the already registered trademark will not have an exclusive right on matter forming part of the registered mark.

-4. If by explicit disclaimer, a proprietor has waived away his right to protect a part of the mark.
+4. If by the explicit disclaimer, a proprietor has waved away his right to protect a part of the mark.
 A disclaimer is to define the rights of the proprietor under the registration.
-Section 28(2) of the Trademarks Act states that the exclusive right to the use of a trade mark shall be subject to any conditions and limitations to which the registration is subject.
-Therefore, the rights are limited to what it is defined in disclaimer.
+Section 28(2) of the Trademarks Act states that the exclusive right to the use of a trademark shall be subject to any conditions and limitations to which the registration is subject.
+Therefore, the rights are limited to what is defined in the disclaimer.

-6. If the entire label was registered as a whole and no registration was seeked on part of the logo i.e. a word mark then the core words can be used by another company.
+6. If the entire label was registered as a whole and no registration was sought on part of the logo i.e. a word mark then the core words can be used by another company.

 Cases Where Use of Core of Words Was Allowed

 In the case of M/s.
 Matrumal Dhannalal Oil Mills v.
-Om Prakash Trading, the Petitioner filed a suit seeking for relief of cancellation against the respondent for use of the mark Shri Radha Krishna Murali Brand along with device depicting Lord Shri Krishna and Radha with cow.
-The Petitioner is registered proprietor of the mark Radha Krishna with device Radha Krishna.
+Om Prakash Trading, the Petitioner filed a suit seeking for relief of cancellation against the respondent for use of the mark Shri Radha Krishna Murali Brand along with device depicting Lord Shri Krishna and Radha with a cow.
+The Petitioner is a registered proprietor of the mark Radha Krishna with device Radha Krishna.
 The Court held that the two labels are different and distinct and are not deceptively similar.
 However, both the labels were registered in different classes.

 In the case of M/s.
 T.T.
 Industries v M/s.
-Titan Polythylene, the registered mark Titan was used for registration of label mark Titanlene, the Court held that the mark should be treated as a composite mark and that there is no likelihood of confusion.
+Titan Polyethylene, the registered mark Titan was used for registration of label mark Titanlene, the Court held that the mark should be treated as a composite mark and that there is no likelihood of confusion.